Funeral Costs in Pennsylvania: 2026 Guide

 Choosing a Funeral Home or Cremation Provider in Pennsylvania

-Pennsylvania has approximately 1800 funeral homes, around 1,000 cemeteries and memorial parks, and approximately 500 crematories.
-So, choosing a funeral home or cremation provider can be quite a task.
+Pennsylvania has approximately 1,800 funeral homes, 1,000 cemeteries and memorial parks, and 500 crematories.
+Choosing a funeral home or cremation provider can be a challenge.
 Most people usually consider recommendations from family, friends, or associates with prior experience arranging a funeral.

 However, you may have no recommendations or require something different.
 As people are shifting more towards cremation as a disposition option, this can often mean people are seeking out new service providers.
-Or, the cost has become such a significant aspect of death care these days that many need to shop around to compare prices between funeral homes.
+Or, the cost has become such a significant factor in death care that many need to shop around to compare prices among funeral homes.

-All funeral directors in Pennsylvania must be licensed, and the State Board of Funeral Directors regulates the licensure and practice of funeral directors.
-The State Board’s functions include formulating necessary rules and regulations for the proper conduct of the business or profession of funeral directing to safeguard the public’s interests and the profession’s standards.
+All funeral directors in Pennsylvania must be licensed, and the State Board of Funeral Directors regulates their licensure and practice.
+The State Board’s functions include formulating necessary rules and regulations to ensure proper conduct in the business or profession of funeral directing, safeguarding the public’s interests, and upholding the profession’s standards.

 Locate cremation provider in Pennsylvania

-DFS Memorials is a network of local funeral homes and crematories providing direct cremation for an affordable price.
+DFS Memorials is a network of local funeral homes and crematories that provide direct cremation at affordable prices.

-Firstly, it is advisable to ensure that you are dealing with a licensed funeral director.
-Funeral homes should display their licenses, or you can ask for their license number.
+Whether you opt for a burial or cremation, ensure you are dealing with a licensed funeral director.
+Funeral homes should display their licenses; if not, you can ask for the license number.

 This is probably the first thing you need to decide upon.
-Burial is still by far more common in Pennsylvania, with over 60% of funerals being burials.
+Burial remains common in Pennsylvania, but the cremation rate is now approaching 53%.
 Across much of rural Pennsylvania, residents still opt to utilize family cemetery plots.
 However, our death care traditions are changing, and cremation is certainly becoming more popular.

-You obviously have to do what is right for your circumstances, taking into account the deceased’s wishes and factors such as funds for funeral expenses, the deceased’s location, etc.
+You must do what is right for your circumstances, taking into account the deceased’s wishes and factors such as available funds for funeral expenses, the deceased’s location, and other relevant considerations.

 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.
 A direct cremation can be arranged in Pennsylvania for between $695 and $1,695 (depending on your location).

-Yes, nothing in Pennsylvanian law states that you must use the services of a funeral director.
+Yes, Pennsylvania law does not require you to use a funeral director’s services.
 However, suppose the family plans not to use a funeral director but wishes to remove the body through a family member.
-In that case, the Department of Health will instruct the hospital not to release the body until the family files the death certificate with a local registrar and returns to the hospital with the burial (disposition) permit in hand as evidence of the family’s having filed the death certificate.
+In that case, the Department of Health will instruct the hospital not to release the body until the family files the death certificate with a local registrar and returns to the hospital with the burial (disposition) permit in hand.

-This assumes the body is not dead of a contagious disease.
-It is common in rural parts of Pennsylvania for families to choose to coordinate their service and burial on a family cemetery plot.
+This assumes the body is not dead from a contagious disease.
+In rural parts of Pennsylvania, families often choose to coordinate their services and burials on a family cemetery plot.

-About 37,000 Pennsylvanians are currently cremated each year.
-Cremation is cheaper than a burial, so many opt for it.
 A cremation with a service can be conducted just the same as a standard funeral service, with the body in repose.
-Still, then cremation is performed after the service instead of burial.
+In that case, cremation is performed after the service instead of burial.
 This means no cemetery plot, burial vault, or casket is required.
 A casket is not required for cremation, but a combustible container is required.
+Many funeral homes offer a rental casket for a service or viewing.

 Visit our Ultimate Guide to Cremation to read more about cremation services.

-As mentioned above, you can bury your loved one on your private cemetery plot if you have one.
+You can bury your loved one on your private cemetery plot if you have one.
 Nothing in state law prohibits a burial on private, family property.
 The family should check with the local zoning or code enforcement officer.
-Apparently, Philadelphia and Pittsburgh have ordinances prohibiting human burials anywhere but in an established cemetery.
-If you require a cemetery burial plot in Pennsylvania, then it is recommended that you research in detail with the cemetery of your choice.
+Philadelphia and Pittsburgh have ordinances prohibiting human burials anywhere but in an established cemetery.

 All cemeteries have their own policies regarding specific criteria for vaults, grave liners, and grave markers.
-Pennsylvania law does NOT require a vault or a casket or coffin.
+Pennsylvania law does not require a vault, casket, or coffin.
 Federal Funeral law states that you do NOT have to purchase a casket from your funeral director, and your funeral director CAN NOT refuse to accept a casket purchased online.

 Most cemeteries impose their own regulations to maintain their grounds.
-Vaults help maintain the integrity of the burial plot, especially as the ground is subjected to extremes of heat and cold in the Pennsylvanian climate.
+Vaults help maintain the integrity of the burial plot, especially as the ground is exposed to extreme heat and cold in the Pennsylvania climate.

 There are many small family cemeteries across rural Pennsylvania, where a fence encases a small plot of land and holds the family entombments.
 If you are considering using private land as a family burial plot, ensure that you consult lawyers so that the deeds are written so that the family can still gain access if the land is sold.

 Perpetual care is the maintenance of the cemetery, including the grounds, roads, and any buildings or mausoleums.
-It does not usually specifically include maintenance of monuments, so you should check what provision is in place for any ongoing care for grave markers, especially if any subsidence should occur.
+It does not usually specifically include maintenance of monuments, so you should check what provision is in place for any ongoing care for grave markers.

 There is growing interest in green funeral alternatives today.
-A number of funeral homes offer green burial services and green cemeteries in PA.
+Several funeral homes in PA offer green burial services and green cemeteries.
 With rising environmental and climate change concerns, moving towards a more sustainable option for death care is paramount.

 Check out our Guide to Arranging a Green Funeral in Pennsylvania and our Green Burial Directory to locate green cemeteries.

-Preplanning a funeral is a good way to save the surviving family from a funeral’s emotional and financial burden.
+Preplanning a funeral is a good way to spare the surviving family the emotional and financial burden of a funeral.
 These days, it can also be a wise choice when the funds allotted to a funeral plan are not considered if you require senior aid and are assessed later.

 In Pennsylvania, preneed contracts must be funded through a trust or escrow account, and only licensed funeral directors can sell preneed funeral contracts.
 Cemeterians can sell preneed goods.